zhullyb/monyhar/monyhar/docs/special_case_urls.md

 ## chrome: URLs

-`chrome:` URLs are used for privileged pages that are part of Chromium, such as `chrome://settings`.
+`chrome:` URLs are used for privileged pages that are part of Monyhar, such as `chrome://settings`.
 Web pages are not allowed to navigate to them, to reduce the risk of privilege escalation attacks.
 Note that there are a subset of `chrome:` URLs that are used for debug commands, described under